taatuut/shopper/README.md

  ![Example: 'digitale kassabon' in the AH app](images/800_digitalekassabonindeahapp.jpg)

-Shopper uses multiple tools to work with the order data: the `mongoimport` database tool for 'batch loading' and `Pymongo` driver to run a specific query in a Python script.
+Shopper uses multiple tools to work with the order data: the `mongoimport` database tool for 'batch loading' and `Pymongo` driver to run a geospatial query in a Python script.
 In addition there is a small Maven Java project that provides similar query functionality using the MongoDB synchronous Java driver.

 The code is written on MacOS, mainly Python and Java with a bit of bash code.
 Some alternative command prompt code for Windows is mentioned in this readme.